musa-509-fall-2021/lab-04-pipelines-and-web-services/README.md

 ## III.
 Loading data into the database

 We don't have to use a single language to do everything in our pipeline.
 That's one of the advantages of chunking up our pipeline into different steps.
-For example, we can extract our data with python, and then choose to load our data using Python or SQL, using some other tool to tie the parts of our pipeline together later.
+For example, we can extract our data with python, and then choose to load our data using Python _or_ SQL, using some other tool to tie the parts of our pipeline together later.

 To load data into the database with Python we _could_:
-* Use the `create_engine` function to create a SQLAlcehmy database engine to connect to our database,
+* Use the `create_engine` function to create a SQLAlcehmy database engine to connect to our database, then
-* Use the `read_csv` function to load our data into a Pandas Dataframe, and
+* Use the `read_csv` function to load our data into a Pandas Dataframe, and finally
-* Use the `to_sql` function to write our dataframe to the database.
+* Use the `to_sql` function to write our dataframe to a database.

 For example: